Danial-Nasr/Clima-Tracker/README.md

 ### Features

+-Integration with a private GitHub repository.

+-Use of lightweight virtual machines with Vagrant.

+-Execution of an Ansible playbook to manage application deployment.

+-Integration with Jenkins for continuous integration and deployment.

-- Integration with a private GitHub repository.
+-Integration with a private GitHub repository.

-- Use of lightweight virtual machines with Vagrant.
+-Use of lightweight virtual machines with Vagrant.

-- Execution of an Ansible playbook to manage application deployment.
+-Execution of an Ansible playbook to manage application deployment.

 ### Differentiators